 Committee Review for Depositing Students

-A review committee that includes Pomona College admissions officers, staff, and faculty will convene to review the affirmative responses and determine whether a past criminal offense justifies a revocation of the College’s offer of admission.
+A review committee that includes Pomona College admissions officers, staff, and faculty will convene to review the affirmative responses from enrolling students to the disciplinary and criminal history questions and determine whether a past disciplinary or criminal offense justifies a revocation of the College’s offer of admission.
 This Committee is responsible for making the final determination about admission.
 Candidates will be notified of the Committee’s decision before being permitted to complete the enrollment process.

-If you have any questions regarding this policy please contact Adam Sapp, Assistant Vice President for Admissions, (909) 621-8134.
+If you have any questions regarding these policies please contact Adam Sapp, Assistant Vice President for Admissions, (909) 621-8134.

 Readmission to the College